mackelab/lfi-experiments/README.md

                               to training function (inference.train).
 Seperate
                               multiple keyword arguments by comma, for
                               example: 'n_iter=500,n_minibatch=200'.
-  --true-prior                If provided, will use true prior on all
+  --true-prior                If provided, will use true prior on all rounds.
-                              iterations.  [default: False]
+                              [default: False]
   --units LIST OF INTEGERS    List of integers such that each list element
                               specifies the number of units per fully connected hidden layer.
 The length of the list